-The amount of expert infos largely depends on the protocol being used.
-While some common protocols like TCP/IP will show detailed expert infos, most other protocols currently won’t show any expert infos at all.
+The amount of expert information largely depends on the protocol being used.
+While dissectors for some common protocols like TCP and IP will show detailed information, other dissectors will show little or none.

-The following will first describe the components of a single expert info, then the User Interface.
+The following describes the components of a single expert information entry along with the expert user interface.

 It’s possible that more groups will be added in the future.

 You can open the expert info dialog by selecting→ or by clicking the expert level indicator in the main status bar.